IBMStreams/streamsx.documentation/docs/beamrunner/using.md

 If your Beam application uses the Beam [ValueProvider](https://beam.apache.org/documentation/sdks/javadoc/2.4.0/org/apache/beam/sdk/options/ValueProvider.html) types for custom pipeline options, Streams submission-time parameters are created for the application.

-After the application bundle file is created, it can be submitted along with any submission-time parameters to a Streaming Analytics service or local Streams environment through the Streams Console, Streaming Analytics REST API, or `streamtool` command.
+After the application bundle file is created, it can be submitted along with any submission-time parameters to a Cloud Pak for Data instance, Streaming Analytics service, or local Streams environment through the Streams Console, Streaming Analytics REST API, or `streamtool` command.
 For more information about bundle submission, see the `$STREAMS_RUNNER_HOME/examples/README` file.

 #### Example

-This example builds `MyBeamApplication` locally and creates an application bundle file for later submission to a Streaming Analytics service or a local Streams instance.
+This example builds `MyBeamApplication` locally and creates an application bundle file for later submission to a Cloud Pak for Data instance, Streaming Analytics service, or a local Streams instance.

 ```bash
 java -cp $STREAMS_BEAM_TOOLKIT/lib/com.ibm.streams.beam.translation.jar:$STREAMS_INSTALL/lib/com.ibm.streams.operator.samples.jar:/home/beamuser/beamapp/lib/myapp.jar \